Lata Mangeshkar: I Had A Major Temper Issue; I Would Get Angry Very Quickly

 Lata Mangeshkar says, "My biggest personality flaw was my fierce temper.
 Even as a child I had a major temper issue.
 I would get angry very quickly.
 This changed as I grew older.
 Now I don't get angry at all.
 I sometimes wonder what happened to my temper."

-When asked how she remained so unaffected by the fame and phenomenal success, she said that she has always been like that.
+When asked how she remained to be unaffected by the fame and the phenomenal success, she said that she has always been like that.
 She was taught by her parents to forgive and forget when wronged by anyone and that's one mantra she has always followed in her life.

 Lata Mangeshkar also spoke about those people, who tried to take advantage of her generosity and said that she has never been arrogant about her abilities as she has always felt that if she can sing well, it is a gift that she has received from God and her parents.